povilaspanavas/DateTimePickerBug/README.md

 =================
 Created for the issue https://wpftoolkit.codeplex.com/workitem/20269

-Can't change date or time in DateTimePicker when using CultureInfo="lt-LT"
+Can't change date or time in DateTimePicker with keyboard or mouse wheel when using CultureInfo="lt-LT"